 Typically, there are three to four staff members on shift at any one time, so you’ve always got the support of the team.

-There is no set course for the day-to-day responsibilities of a residential childcare worker.
+There is no set course for the day-to-day responsibilities of a Residential Childcare Worker (RCW).

 Duties will depend on the children being supported and range from domestic support around the home to helping with schoolwork.